gohugoio/hugo/content/en/templates/shortcode-templates.md

 ERROR 2018/11/07 10:05:55 missing value for parameter name: "/Users/bep/dev/go/gohugoio/hugo/docs/content/en/variables/shortcodes.md:32:1"
 ```

-## More shortcode examples

-More shortcode examples can be found in the [shortcodes directory for spf13.com][spfscs] and the [shortcodes directory for the Hugo docs][docsshortcodes].

 ## Inline shortcodes

 You can also implement your shortcodes inline -- e.g. where you use them in the content file.
 This can be useful for scripting that you only need in one place.